LavaLite-Compute/lavalite/README.md

 ## What Is LavaLite?

-LavaLite is a modern, independent continuation of the original open-source Platform Lava / OpenLava scheduler.
+LavaLite is a modern, independent continuation of the original open-source Platform Lava scheduler.
 It is a from-scratch modernization, cleanup, and redesign effort built on that heritage—yet completely independent of Platform Computing, IBM, or any other vendor.